Keelaperumpallam

 Keelaperumpallam is a village panchayat situated on the south bank of the Kaveri River in Mayiladuthurai district, Tamil Nadu.
 The village name is a combination of three Tamil words: the first keela denote east side to MelaPerumPallam, the second part perum denotes big, and the last part pallam means pit.
 Another story is related to the ValamPuriNathar Shiva.
 Shiva have a one small V-shaped pit on his head so these two adjacent villages are called with pallam.

 Keelaperumpallam Shiva Temple and Kethu temple

-The Naganathar Shiva temple is famous for Navagraha worship of Kethu.
-It is located on the south bank of Cauvery River near the Bay of Bengal.
-The almighty Shiva is called Naganatha and goddess, Soundaryanayaki.
+The Naganathar Shiva temple is renowned for its Navagraha worship, particularly of Kethu.
+It is located on the southern bank of the Cauvery River near the Bay of Bengal.
+The almighty Shiva is known as Naganatha, and the goddess is known as Soundarayanak.

 Keelaperumpallam Kethu temple

 The above shiva temple is also called Keelaperumpallam Kethu temple.
-The deity Kethu is located north-east of this shiva temple.
+The deity Kethu is located northeast of this Shiva temple.
 The Kethu story is related to the churning of Parkadal (milky way) for nectar.
 Lord Vishnu wanted to distribute the nectar only to devas but asura raghu also received the nectar and swallowed, this incident has been found by sun and moon and reported to Vishu.
 Vishu beheaded the rahu but he did not die because he swallowed the nectar, then his head is called as Rahu and his body is called as Kethu.